 Univ.-Prof. Dr.-Ing.
-Bernhard Hoffschmidt, Co-Director of the Institute of Solar Research
+Bernhard Hoffschmidt, Director at the Institute of Solar Research

 Univ.-Prof. Dr.-Ing.
 Bernhard Hoffschmidt has been one of two directors heading the Institute of Solar Research since June 2011.
 His research focuses on solar thermal power stations, energy flux in porous materials, and the energy efficiency of buildings.